Egregium12/Egregium12.github.io/index.md

 ### About Me ###

-I am currently a second-year undergraduate student at the [University of Waterloo](https://uwaterloo.ca/) in Waterloo, ON, Canada.
+I am currently a third-year undergraduate student at the [University of Waterloo](https://uwaterloo.ca/) in Waterloo, ON, Canada.
 My main fields of study are Mathematical Physics and Pure Mathematics.
 I am currently interested in Quantum Mechanics, Quantum Information and Astrophysics.